-A new report issued this month describes comparative intelligibility results for new digital speech and audio codecs under different conditions of radio access network (RAN) degradation.
+A report issued in November 2016 describes comparative intelligibility results for new digital speech and audio codecs under different conditions of radio access network (RAN) degradation.
 Characterizing the relationship between the condition of the RAN and intelligibility is particularly important for mission critical voice because the events that stress the RAN may very well be events that also have critical intelligibility requirements.

 One public safety related example would be an event that is escalating, requiring additional personnel to report to the scene.
 As more and more first responders share radio resources on the scene, those resources will be stressed more and more.
 As they are stressed, the voice data stream can be corrupted and packets or frames of data can be lost.
 Voice codecs use various mechanisms to compensate for packet loss or frame erasure—the more successfully they do this, the more “robust” they are and the more likely it is that the listener will be able to understand the message.